microsoft/api-guidelines/graph/patterns/viewpoint.md

     </Annotations>
 ```
 - An alternative to this design would be to store the user state on the client side.
 However, this may be problematic in some cases, because of the many devices that a user may have and the need to synchronize the state across them.
+- Often, updating the `viewpoint` property may cause a side effect, so you might consider an OData action to do the update.
+For some user scenarios, the `PATCH` method could be a better way to update a `viewpoint`.

 ## Examples